dragonflypl/web-wiki/React/testing.md

 - protect only against regression
 - easy to ignore

+#### Snapshot serializers

+`expect.addSnapshotSerializer` and that's it: you can have a custom representation in snapshots.

+This is how other stuff is serialized (renderers, mount / shallow wrappers).

 ## Jest

 Jest is like Jasmine/Mocha (BDD test runner with assertion library) with additional features like snapshot testing & module mocking & spies.

 Matcher are documented here: <https://facebook.github.io/jest/docs/en/expect.html>

+### Basic configuration

+Some important keys:

+- `setupTestFrameworkScriptFile` points to jest config file (e.g. configure enzyme adapter or globals)
+- `moduleNameMapper` to specify how certain module imports (like images, less, css etc) shoule be handled by Jest, although it can be done with `transform` as well (check create-react-app)

 ### Configuring test environment